msfjarvis/msfjarvis.dev/content/projects.md

 id = "projects"
 +++

 Over the years I have worked on and contributed to various projects in the Android community.
-I am currently a project maintainer for [substratum](https://github.com/substratum) and [Android Password Store](https://github.com/zeapo/Android-Password-Store).
+I am currently a project maintainer for [Android Password Store](https://github.com/zeapo/Android-Password-Store).
 My personal projects can be found on [GitHub](https://github.com/MSF-Jarvis), some of the prominent ones are:

 - [Viscerion](https://github.com/MSF-Jarvis/viscerion): Android client for the WireGuard™️  VPN protocol.
 Built with Android Jetpack and Kotlin.